-The rose of sharon (Hibiscus syriacus), also known as the shrub althea, is best known for its large, highly ornamental flowers, which come in a range of colors.
-It's hardy in cooler climates than the tropical hibiscus, growing as far north as USDA hardiness zone 5.
-The rose of sharon grows either as a small tree or a full shrub, reaching up to 12 feet tall and 10 feet wide.
-The colorful blooms attract bees and sometimes hummingbirds.
+The rose of Sharon (Hibiscus syriacus) is best known for its large, highly ornamental flowers, which come in a range of colors.
+This plant is also known as the shrub althea.
+It's hardy in cooler climates than the tropical hibiscus, growing as far north as USDA hardiness zone 5 to zone 9.
+The rose of Sharon grows either as a small tree or a full shrub, reaching up to 12 feet tall and 10 feet wide.

-White is another popular color for rose of sharon flowers.
-USNA varieties include the "Diana," with pure white flowers, and the heavily ruffled "Helene," which has white flowers with red centers.
-The "Helene" may have anywhere from three to 20 petals.
-The "Red Heart" also produces flowers that are white on the outside and red in the center.
-The "Jeanne d'Arc" has double blooms, with two layers of pure white petals.
-The "Lady Stanley" has semi-double flowers, fuller than single blooms, that have white petals with red streaks.
-For a pure white bloom, opt for the "Totus Albus" or the "Admiral Dewey."
+White is another popular color for rose of Sharon flowers, and in this category, there are some truly beautiful options.
+USNA varieties include the 'Diana,' with pure white flowers, and the heavily ruffled 'Helene,' which has white flowers with red centers.
+The 'Helene' may have anywhere from three to 20 petals.
+The 'Red Heart' also produces flowers that are white on the outside and red in the center.

 Purples and Blues

 Those looking for darker colored flowers may find the purple and blue varieties of the rose of Sharon appealing.
 The 'Bluebird' offers a most unusual delight: a sky blue flower with a touch of deep red concentrated at its center.
 The 'Boule de Feu' (or 'Ball of Fire') has double blooms with purple-red petals.
 The 'Coelestis' flowers are single-blooming, violet-blue at the edges and a red-purple color at the center.